Fancy Letting Your Home on Airbnb? Read Up on The Rules First

 Author: Mark Langshaw

-Home sharing website Airbnb has finally bowed to pressure and promised to crack down on London landlords breaking council rules about short-term lets.
+Home-sharing website Airbnb has finally bowed to pressure and promised to crack down on London landlords who break council rules about short-term lets.

-For the uninitiated, Airbnb is a peer-to-peer platform connecting ‘hosts’ with spare space with ‘guests’ who need a bed on a nightly basis.
-Hosts can either let a spare room while they reside in the property too, or the entire property while they are away.
+For the uninitiated and those not familiar with the buy-to-let market, Airbnb is a peer-to-peer platform that connects ‘hosts’ with spare space with ‘guests’ who need a bed on a nightly basis.
+Hosts can either let a spare room while they reside in the property or the entire property while they are away.

-But from 2017 the Airbnb site will include a new feature blocking landlords and hosts from breaking the law.
-Any host trying to take entire property bookings past the 90-day limit will need to prove to Airbnb that they have council permission.
+However, starting in 2017, Airbnb will include a new feature that blocks landlords and hosts from breaking the law.
+Any host trying to take entire property bookings past the 90-day limit must prove to Airbnb that they have council permission.

 The clampdown has been well received by groups concerned by the capital’s housing crisis.